Do you have all your money-making eggs in Amazon’s affiliate basket? Then it’s time to start finding some new baskets…

 My final bit of advice is to remember that you can influence what users do on your website.
 Try working on increasing your conversion rate and getting more clicks to affiliate links, where it makes sense.

 I use an Amazon affiliate WordPress plugin called AmaLinks Pro to make better use of the traffic I get on my websites and send more potential customers to Amazon.
 Even with lower margins, you’re still in control of how you design your website for maximum returns.
 You can also use affiliate plugins that work with multiple affiliate programs (like Lasso, co-run by affiliate marketer Matt Giovanisci, who recently wrote about how he relies too much on Amazon’s affiliate program).
+If you’re looking for the right WordPress theme for your Amazon affiliate site, my post should help you make a decision.

 One final note: if you use Amazon’s API (most likely this will be via a plugin) to pull anything onto a page on your website, Amazon’s terms do not permit you to link to any other affiliates on that page.
 Read more about how this works on AmaLinks Pro’s Amazon affiliate blog.